veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/slide-toggle.md

         height:100px;
     }

 - **Required:** used to check whether the slide-toggle is required or not.
-Value should be boolean i.e. either true or false.
 - **Text:** Specifies the text to be displayed for the slide-toggle when the application is run.
 - **Id:** A unique id for the slide-toggle input.
 - **Labelposition:** Whether the label should appear after or before the slide-toggle.
 Defaults to 'after'.
 Values to be specified are before and after.